HarishDubbaka/Docker-k8s/Day06/Readme.md

 # 🐳 Docker Networking, Runtime Configuration Explained Simply

 Docker containers are **isolated by default**.
+This isolation is what makes containers safe and predictable—but it also means nothing can talk to them unless **you explicitly allow it**.

 Docker gives you controlled ways to:

 * 🌍 Expose applications to the outside world
 * ⚙️ Customize container behavior at runtime

-This guide focuses on **publishing ports**—one of the most important Docker networking concepts.
+This guide focuses on **publishing ports**—the main way users and other systems access containerized apps.

 ---

 ## 🌐 Publishing Ports in Docker

-By default, containers cannot be accessed from outside.
+By default, containers live in a **private network** created by Docker.
+They can talk *out*, but nothing can talk *in*.

-**Publishing a port** creates a forwarding rule between:
+**Publishing a port** creates a **port-forwarding rule** that says:

+> “When traffic hits this port on my machine, forward it into the container.”

+This rule connects:

-* A port on your **host machine**
+* A port on your **host machine** (your laptop or server)
-* A port inside the **container**
+* A port inside the **container** where the app is listening

-This allows external traffic to reach the application running in the container.
+Without this step, your app may be running—but completely unreachable.

 ---